WWU Vehicle Policies

 6.)
 Keep record of violations and fines.

 1.)
-All fines must be paid by cash or check at the Security office during regular business hours (8am-4pm).
+All fines must be appealed only at the Security office during regular business hours.
+(8 am to 4 pm.)
+Fines may be paid online or at the Security office.
 Fines not paid within two weeks of the date of issue will be subject to an additional late fee of $5, and the entire amount charged to the student's WWU account.
 In addition, any right to appeal the violation will have been forfeited.

 2.)
 Schedule of Fines